Chelsea Houska Twins With Daughter Layne In Sweet Photo As Cole DeBoer Gushes Over His ‘Beautiful Sweeties’

 Chelsea Houska and her husband, Cole DeBoer, have been sharing plenty of snapshots on social media lately.
 Most recently, Cole took to Instagram to share a sweet photo of his wife and his youngest child, daughter Layne, twinning.
 The proud dad gushed over his “beautiful sweeties” in the photo.

 In the photo, Layne sits on Chelsea’s lap as Chelsea looks down at her daughter and smiles.
 Both are wearing an adorable camo jacket.
 The back of Layne’s camo jacket reads “babe” in red lettering.
-Chelsea wears a black hat while Layne sports a black and white plaid bow in her hair.
+Chelsea wears a black hat while Layne sports a black-and-white plaid bow in her hair.

 The comments on Cole’s post were overwhelmingly positive with fans loving the fact that Chelsea and her daughter were wearing matching outfits.